ashbuilds/payload-ai/README.md

 ANTHROPIC_API_KEY=your-anthropic-api-key
 ELEVENLABS_API_KEY=your-elevenlabs-api-key
 ```

+> **⚠️ Important:** Once you've configured or installed this plugin, a server restart is required to activate the changes.

 For detailed guidance on personalizing and configuring the plugin to match your needs, check out the **[Complete Guide](guide.md)**.
 It walks you through every step, from setting up fields to generating amazing content!